 Which one is the player’s true rookie card?

 This has also become an issue in the modern era.
-Discussed in a previous article, the term Rookie Card is defines as the first time a player is depicted on a card produced by a major brand licences by both the MLB and MLBPA (if we’re talking baseball).
+The term Rookie Card is defines as the first time a player is depicted on a card produced by a major brand licensed by both MLB and the MLBPA (if we’re talking baseball).
 When players show up in miscellaneous Topps and Bowman products years before they ever reach the majors (if they ever do at all), those cards are considered their true rookie cards.
 Now, some people might argue that these aren’t technically rookie cards because the player hasn’t yet played a professional game.
 These same folks might call these Prospect Cards.
 To help me better understand all of this I call first appearance cards, Rookie Cards and call the cards released when they finally reach the majors, Rookie Year Cards.

 Things are made worse when brands include the RC symbol on cards.
 In a way, it might make more sense just leave that logo off because it confuses the heck out of collectors and tricks them into overpaying for less collectible Rookie Era Cards no matter the condition.